Barfoot & Thompson sales set new records: 'Buyers were not deterred' - Thompson - NZ Herald

 Rising interest rates, tighter bank lending criteria and investor tax changes did not dent house sales by Auckland's biggest agency last month.

-Peter Thompson, Barfoot & Thompson managing director, has announced that further price records were set and more than 200 places were sold for $2 million-plus.
+Peter Thompson, Barfoot & Thompson managing director, has announced that further price records were set and more than 200 properties were sold for $2 million-plus.

 December's average $1,278,647 was up 7.4 per cent for the quarter and 17 per cent annually.
 But the $1,235,000 median was up 22.9 per cent annually, he said.

-"The market took news of rising interest rates, tighter bank lending criteria and changes to investor taxation restrictions in its stride, with strong buyer interest right up to Christmas Eve," Thompson said today.
+"The market took news of rising interest rates, tighter bank lending criteria and changes to investor taxation restrictions in its stride, with strong buyer interest right up to Christmas Eve," Thompson said.

-The agency sells around a third of Auckland homes annually, it noted.
+The agency sells about a third of Auckland homes annually, it noted.

-The Government is "determined" to address housing affordability, Prime Minister Jacinda said last month as house prices hit a new record.
+The Government is determined to address housing affordability, Prime Minister Jacinda Ardern said last month as house prices hit a new record.

-Real Estate Institute figures out on December 13 showed the median national house price reached $925,000, up 23.8 per cent annually, begging the question about when the $1 million threshold might be reached.
+Real Estate Institute figures out on December 13 showed the median national house price reached $925,000, up 23.8 per cent annually, raising the question about when the $1 million threshold may be reached.

 Ardern said the Government was "using all the tools available", such as changes to tax settings, supporting first home buyers and increasing supply.